tejveersinghgoraya/tejveersinghgoraya/README.md

 ### Hi there 👋

+I have a passion for learning and sharing my knowledge with others in a way that's as public as possible.
+You can see a full list of what I am up to on tejveersinghgoraya.com.
+If you found value in something I have created, please feel free to send a tip, give me a shout out @tejveersinghgoraya .

 <!--
 **tejveersinghgoraya/tejveersinghgoraya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.